 • free consultation with Jewish Book Council staff

-• access our password-protected JBC Network resource center on the website
+• access to our password-protected JBC Network resource center on the website

 • a subscription to Jewish Book World, the JBC’s quarterly magazine

 • a Jewish Book Month kit (includes Jewish Book Month posters and bookmarks)

 • member rate for READ ON: Author Speaker's Bureau.
 (Details about this new program will be available on the Jewish Book Council website starting January 2015.)

 For further information about JBC Network membership, please contact Suzanne Swift at (347) 871-3567 or firstname.lastname@example.org.